 So, jotting down your favorite 15-minutes-or-less recipes plus a bullet list of your favorite hacks and time savers is a thoughtful way to help skip that whole decision-making process of eating.
 It’s funny how something so simple can give you extreme decision fatigue, but with a baby, it’s reality.

 Whether the birth is vaginal or a C-section, mama will need some pain relief and comfort to get through the lying in period.
 To deal with the soreness and possible tearing, be sure to tuck in a box of Earth Mama Organic Herbal Sitz Bath sachets.

-This miracle product is extremely helpful for taking a natural postpartum sitz bath, and it also can be added maternity pads to create padsicles (see DIY below) for additional soothing relief.
+This miracle product is extremely helpful for taking a natural postpartum sitz bath, and it also can be added maternity pads to create DIY padsicles for additional soothing relief.
 While you’re at it, include a stack of organic disposable maternity pads or organic cotton reusable menstrual pads.